jupyterlab/jupyterlab-data-explorer/docs/development.md

 where `<depth>` refers to the number of commits you want to download (as few as 1 and as many as the entire project history).

-If you are behind a firewall, you may need to use the https protocol, rather than the git protocol.
+If you are behind a firewall, you may need to use the HTTPS protocol, rather than the [Git][git] protocol.

 ```bash
 $ git config --global url."https://".insteadOf git://